Gtomika/pizza-roller-bot/README.md

 Top secret Discord bot for a top secret group.

+## What this bot can do

+This bot is equipped to support slash `/` commands, but right now no slash commands are added.

+Additionally, the bot is able to create a daily sports poll to a preselected channel.
+This channel is configurable from AWS SSM parameter store.

 ## How to develop

 The bot is written in Python 3.12.
 Install required dependencies by: